 A Student Government Association senator and member of its Diversity Committee, she also ran a campus voter registration table where she promoted the $750-million Building Our Future Bond Act.
 “The New Jersey Council of Community Colleges assigned a representative from every college and I was assigned to represent CCM,” she says.
 “This money will be used strictly for academics and research.
 I’m so glad it passed.”
 Through the bond act, CCM is scheduled to receive $10 million to expand its performing arts academic center and upgrade its mechanical and electrical engineering labs.

-After she graduates this May, Alfonso plans to transfer to Rutgers, New Brunswick to study biology in its pre-med program.
+Following her graduation in May 2014, Alfonso transferred to Rutgers, New Brunswick to study biology in its pre-med program.
 “My goal is to go to Harvard Medical School,” she says.
 “Helping others is a perfect way to give back and that’s what I want to do as a doctor.”